benjhess/node-packer/node/doc/api/querystring.md

 By default, characters requiring percent-encoding within the query string will be encoded as UTF-8.
-If an alternative encoding is required, then an alternative `encodeURIComponent` option will need to be specified as illustrated in the following example:
+If an alternative encoding is required, then an alternative `encodeURIComponent` option will need to be specified:

 ```js
 // Assuming gbkEncodeURIComponent function already exists,